094459/newsletter-oss-projects/README.md

 **pristup**

 [pristup](https://aws-oss.beachgeek.co.uk/3se) is along similar lines to the previous project, except this project from my colleague Dark Mesaros, provides a way to generate temporary AWS Console sign-in URLs.
 The purpose of this is to enable your users that do not have AWS Console access, temporary access to it without the need for a username and password.
 As with all of Darko's projects, excellent documentation and examples abound in the README. (#194)

+**projen-vitest**

+[projen-vitest](https://aws-oss.beachgeek.co.uk/47n) is a new component for Projen from Niko Virtala that helps you switch from Jest to Vitest in your Projen managed projects.
+Depending on your configuration, it should be more or less a drop-in replacement.
+Check out and follow [Niko here](https://bsky.app/profile/nikovirtala.io/post/3lejn3leh4k2b) (#206)

 **promptus**